dcordero/PoopCode/README.md

 # PoopCode

 Poopcode is a replacement for the original icon of Xcode.
-It reflects the feeling of the developers when working with Xcode.
+Poopcode reflects the feeling of the developers when working with Xcode.

 ![](preview.png)